Introduction

 Disadvantages

 - Vulnerability to Aces: Pocket kings are vulnerable to pocket aces, where they have around 20% equity in that matchup.
-This makes them slightly less robust than aces in head-to-head confrontations.
+It makes them slightly less robust than aces in head-to-head confrontations.

 Pocket Queens (QQ)